 Choose between your tenant's Teams or All Groups.
 From here you can apply filters, make bulk action changes, and export the data as a CSV file.

 Note: Since the membership, security settings, and connected services of a team are provided by the connected Microsoft 365 group, it is through the groups that you can manage your teams in ShareGate.
 Because of this, the number of Groups listed represents all the teams and groups in your tenant (the groups without a connected team, plus the groups with a connected team).

 Manage an individual team or group from the team and group details.

 Monitor day-to-day activity in your teams and groups by selecting Activity.
-Use the radio buttons and filters to display specific activities, then export the information whenever you need.
+Choose between your tenant's Teams or All Groups, then add filters, and export information whenever you need.